 If you are self-published, you have certainly made your paperbacks and ebooks available on Amazon.

 But what happens when you make the decision to exit KDP Select and publish your ebooks with an aggregator such as Draft2Digital or Smashwords to gain access to Apple iBooks, Barnes & Noble, Kobo and others?

 It makes sense to want to make your ebooks available to as many readers as possible, and from the viewpoint of being an independent author, exclusivity goes against the grain of what being independent means.

-However, facts are facts, and as the graphic below from Author Earnings clearly shows, Amazon is very hard to resist.
+However, facts are facts, and as the graphic below from Author Earnings clearly shows, Amazon is very hard to resist for authors and publishers.